 1. The microfluidic instrument itself

-2. The software’s communication link between the microfluidic instrument and the computer
+2. The microfluidic software between the fluidic instrument and the compute

 3. The computer program or software in microfluidic applications